-If a patient wants to have a consult from home for a particular reason we will only allow this if appropriate in the circumstances (e.g. Coronavirus isolation).
-This is not deemed appropriate for Psychostimulants (this needs to be done from GP office so it can be monitored).
+If a patient wants to have a consult from home for a particular reason we will ensure the patient is appropriate for a home appointment.

 If you see a patient who is inappropriate for management via video conference you can speak to the GP and tell him/her that this is the case – this is your clinical decision.